-“Good” and “bad” cholesterol
+“Good” cholesterol and “bad” cholesterol

 There are two types of cholesterol: low-density lipoprotein (LDL) and high-density lipoprotein (HDL).
 LDL is the type of cholesterol you want to avoid.
-When your doctor says, “you have high cholesterol,” it typically means that your LDL levels are too high.
+When your doctor says, “you have high cholesterol,” it typically means that your LDL cholesterol levels are too high.
 High HDL levels are desirable and can usually be achieved with regular exercise and a healthy diet.

 The dangers of unhealthy cholesterol

 Over time, cholesterol can build up in your arteries, putting stress on the heart and even leading to heart attacks, strokes, and other life-threatening conditions.
 Balancing your cholesterol to have low LDL and high HDL levels, lowers the risk of dangerous build-up.
-If you come from a family with a history of heart disease, balancing your cholesterol is especially important.
+If you come from a family with a history of cardiovascular disease, balancing your cholesterol is especially important.
 You can learn more about your personal heart risk by taking Banner Health’s heart age test.

 What is a heart-healthy diet?